-I am pleased to advise an external surveillance system audit carried out in the Fall of 2022 by SAI Global confirmed the Water Authority has implemented an effective process for the continual improvement of the management system through the use of the quality policy, quality objectives, audit results, data analysis, management review, and the appropriate management of corrective and preventive actions.
+I am pleased to inform the drinking water system received a Final Inspection Rating of 100% from a focused Ministry of Environment, Conservation and Parks inspection in November 2023.
+In addition, the external full scope system audit conducted in the summer of 2023 by SAI Global confirmed the Water Authority has an effective process for the continual improvement of the drinking water quality management system by use of the quality policy, quality objectives, audit results, data analysis, management review, and the appropriate management of corrective and preventive actions.

 It is our top priority to maintain a safe and sustainable supply of water, providing for public health protection, fire protection and support for the local economy - all contributing to Thunder Bay's high quality of life.
-I hope you will find this report informative, and welcome you to contact us with any questions you have about your drinking water.
+I hope you will find this report informative and welcome you to contact us with any questions you have about your drinking water.